nlivaic/DistributedSystems/README.md

   * Utilize your platform's API Management tools to issue API keys your partners can use to authenticate.
   * Create Postman collections and reference implementations for your partners to integrate more easily.

+## Connecting Microservices

+### Commutativity

+* It is a real possibility two messages which have been queued in a specific order might be processed out of order.
+Therefore it is important for our system to be able to process them out of order and yet have the desired result happen.
+* An example is creating a new show for an act and then renaming that act.
+This was important for Perry's search service.
+When the act is renamed all shows get the new name.
+When a new show is created the act name is embedded in the event.
+If these two events get processed the other way round then first all the acts get renamed and only then the new show will be created, but with the old name.
+He solved the problem by indexing the act name so any show created afterward can read the newest act name.
+* I think details on how to implement commutativity are very case-specific.

 ## Developing with Microservices

 tbd